fergiemcdowall/stopword/README.md

 ## Release Notes:

-As of version 0.0.4, `removeStopwords` returns an Array, since this removes ambiguity around separators.
+version 0.0.4, `removeStopwords` returns an Array, since this removes ambiguity around separators.

+version 0.1.0 `getStopwords` removed in favour of constants. `removeStopwords` takes text as an Array